card

 Mongolia Birding Tour

-Vehicle: Toyota Land Cruisers (4WD), there will be some long drives on paved and dirt roads between the birding sites.
-We consider that the comfort of our clients is very important so that 3 passengers will sit in each car.
+Vehicle: Toyota Land Cruisers (4WD).
+There will be some long drives on both paved and dirt roads between the birding sites.
+We consider the comfort of our clients to be very important, so that 3 passengers will sit in each car.

-Accommodation: In Ulaanbaatar we will stay in a modern hotel.
-Away from there we will either stay in yurt camp (called as ger in Mongolia) or pitch our own tents.
+Accommodation: In Ulaanbaatar, we will stay in a modern hotel.
+Away from there, we will either stay in ger camps or pitch our own tents.

 Tour gallery